How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 Perry Lane Hotel

-For a luxury stay in Savannah, this 5-star hotel is a gem.
-The rooms are stunning & modern, but amenities like the elegant outdoor pool push this property ahead of the pack.
+For a luxury stay in Savannah, we think this 5-star hotel is quite the gem.
+The stunning & modern rooms get us every time, but it’s amenities like the elegant outdoor pool that we really think push this property ahead of the pack.

 More Savannah itinerary ideas